Mjz86/C_colon/mcc.md

- but often the return pointer doesn't need indirections because often the return is not an enum.
+ but often the return pointer does not need indirections because often the return is not an enum.